 The whole idea of royalty-free music is to avoid paying out royalties for the rest of your life.

-Every subscription-based licensing service will charge you extra fees to use their music in a commercial manner and when publishing to various platforms like TV, radio, cinema, theatre, movies, video games, social media, etc. Don’t believe me?
+Almost avrey subscription-based licensing service out there will charge you extra fees to use their music in a commercial manner and when publishing to various platforms like TV, radio, cinema, theatre, movies, video games, social media, etc. Don’t believe me?
 See for yourself in this video by The Week I Review.

 Bottom line… in order to maintain your rights, you need to maintain your membership.
 If you want to monetize your project, you need an even more expensive Commercial license.
 And if you want to publish it on television/radio, you’ll get a quote.